Mamma Mia! (musical): Foreign and touring productions

-On March 18, 2016, Mamma Mia! opened for the first time in Panama City, Panama, at the Anayansi Theatre in the Atlapa Convention Centre, directed by Aaron Zebede.
+On 18 March 2016, Mamma Mia! opened for the first time in Panama City, Panama, at the Anayansi Theatre in the Atlapa Convention Centre, directed by Aaron Zebede.

-On May 27, 2016, the first regional production opened at the Barter Theatre in Abingdon, Virginia.
+On 27 May 2016, the first regional production opened at the Barter Theatre in Abingdon, Virginia.

 On 31 August 2016, it was announced that the musical would once again tour Australia as a new, non-replica production to be directed by Gary Young.
-The premier was held in Canberra in November 2017 before continuing on a 1-year national tour to Brisbane, Sydney, Perth, Melbourne and finally Adelaide.
+The premier was held in Canberra in November 2017 before continuing on a one-year national tour to Brisbane, Sydney, Perth, Melbourne and finally Adelaide.
 The cast included Sarah Morrison as Sophie, Natalie O'Donnell as Donna, Jayde Westaby as Tanya, Alicia Gardiner as Rose, Ian Stenlake as Sam, Phillip Lowe as Harry, Josef Ber as Bill and Stephen Mahy as Sky.
 The production was nominated for the following Helpmann Awards: Best Musical, Best Choreography (Tom Hodgson), Best Actress (Natalie O'Donnell) and Best Actor (Ian Stenlake).

 On 26 November 2016, the musical opened at the theatre Vanemuine in Tartu, Estonia.
 The original Estonian cast included Birgit Sarrap as Sophie, Ele Millistfer and Merle Jalakas as Donna, Kaire Vilgats as Rosie and Kaarel Targo as Sky among others.
-As of April 2019, the show keeps playing open end for high public demand.
+As of April 2019, the show kept playing open end for high public demand.

-From July 28 to July 30, 2017, Mamma Mia! was performed at the Hollywood Bowl.
+From 28 to 30 July 2017, Mamma Mia! was performed at the Hollywood Bowl.
 Directed and choreographed by Kathleen Marshall, the show starred Jennifer Nettles as Donna, Dove Cameron as Sophie, Corbin Bleu as Sky, Jaime Camil as Sam, Tisha Campbell-Martin as Tanya, and Lea Delaria as Rosie.

-Nová scéna Theatre in Bratislava, Slovakia opened on November 11, 2017, for the first time in Slovak.
+Nová scéna Theatre in Bratislava, Slovakia, opened on 11 November 2017, for the first time in Slovak.
 In Slovakia were formerly performed Czech and original version.

-A Finnish-language production premiered at the Messukeskus Helsinki in Helsinki, Finland on May 4, 2018.
+A Finnish-language production premiered at the Messukeskus Helsinki in Helsinki, Finland, on 4 May 2018.

+The Romanian production opened in Bucharest on May 24, 2018, produced by private companies at Sala Palatului.
+The director was Razvan Ioan Dinca, conductor Daniel Jinga, choreographer Violeta Dinca and Romanian-language translator of the lyrics and spoken text was Ernest Fazekas.
+The show is still running and won the "Show of the Year" Award.

-A Bulgarian production opened on July 18, 2018, at the National opera and ballet in Sofia.
-There will be other shows on July 19, 20, 21, and 22, 2018.
+A Bulgarian production opened on 18 July 2018, at the National opera and ballet in Sofia.
+There were other shows on 19, 20, 21 and 22 July 2018.

 A revival of the Dutch production premiered at the Beatrix Theater Utrecht in Utrecht, Netherlands on 6 September 2018.

-A production of the musical by East West Players (EWP) in Los Angeles from May to June 2019 featured a cast with all artists of color, a majority of them Asian-Pacific Islander.
+A production of the musical by East West Players (EWP) in Los Angeles from May to June 2019 featured a cast with all artists of colour, a majority of them Asian-Pacific Islander.
 The production made several allusions to Filipino culture (as this rendition of Donna and Sophie are a Filipina family living abroad), including Tagalog phrases, the tinikling folk dance, and traditional Filipino fashion The production was lauded for its inclusive casting decisions as well as its authentic portrayal of Filipino culture.